kicaj29/aws/VPC-LB-AutoScalingGroup-EC2/readme.md

 ## Selected subnets fields

 * Auto-assign public IPv4 address (Yes/No): in case of Yes instances created in this subnet will get public IP address - publicly routable IP address.
-Some one in Internet could connect with this EC2 instance using this public IP if other AWS configuration (like security group) allows this.
+Someone in Internet could connect with this EC2 instance using this public IP if other AWS configuration (like security group) allows this.
+To have public subnet we need value ```Yes``` for this field and Internet GW in the subnet.

 * Route table
   ![vpc-88-route-table.png](images/vpc-88-route-table.png)